 Long ago Swedes settled into this North Side neighborhood, leaving the name Andersonville behind to more contemporary residents.
 Catering to their disposable income and refined tastes, the stretch of Clark Street from Foster Avenue north a dozen blocks features independently owned boutiques, galleries and restaurants.
 The only chain around?
 Starbucks.
 The collection is particularly strong in funky home shops, starting with Brimfield which mixes flea market finds with recovered furniture, plaid woolen blankets and other rustic accessories.
 Clean, mid-century-modern decor and accessories mixed with primitive pieces and second-hand art distinguish neighbor Scout.
 Despite gentrification, Andersonville remains a creative neighborhood.
 Roughly 100 area artists show at the grab-bag market of art, craft and design known as the Andersonville Galleria.
 The Chamber of Commerce is very active and hosts events throughout the year.

 Just a few blocks from Michigan Avenue is Chicago's gallery district in the River North neighborhood.
 While there are several pockets throughout the city that is home to great art galleries, this has the city's densest concentration and it's also within walking distance to the Merchandise Mart and furniture showrooms.
 Former warehouses have been turned into exhibition spaces.
 Several galleries and studios open collectively on a single night about every 6-8 weeks to welcome visitors.
 Chicago Gallery News, a publication geared toward the art gallery community, hosts free gallery tours every Saturday where attendees visit four galleries (different galleries are chosen for each week).
+There are excellent boutiques here, too, including the popular Trunk Club, for men's clothes, and Veruca Salt, for women's clothes.
 (NA)

 Oak Street is at the top of Chicago's most prestigious shopping destinations.
 Prada, Barney's New York, Tod's and Agent Provocateur are just a few high-end shops that adorn the one block shopping district, many of which are located in converted town homes.
 Oak's collection of shops is wedged between Michigan Ave and North Rush Street and, oddly enough, curiously located on this main street for socialites is Bravco, a long and narrow drugstore that stocks a great selection of hair and beauty products for less than you'd find at a salon.
 For a see and be seen hot spot, order a glass of champagne at Fred's at Barney's New York.
 (NA)